 Collin County Expungement of Weapons Offenses Attorneys

 Some types of offenses do not remain crimes forever.
-Offenses that are crimes because society has decided some actions should be criminalized or because there is a statute written prohibiting them are called “paper crimes” or “malum prohibitum” in legal jargon.
+Certain offenses are crimes because society has decided the relevant actions are criminal.
+Others, called “paper crimes” or “malum prohibitum,” are crimes because written statutes prohibit them.
 These offenses may be serious, but new laws can eliminate them.
 That is the case here.
 Texans are now eligible for expungement of weapons offenses for UCWs.

 One of these crimes is Texas’ Unlawful Carrying of a Weapon (UCW).
-Before September 1, 2021, carrying a weapon without a permit was a Class A misdemeanor or a third-degree felony, depending on the circumstances.
+Before September 1, 2021, carrying a weapon without a permit was a Class A misdemeanor or a third-degree felony.
 This is a fairly serious offense and could affect your ability to own a firearm.
 However, things have now changed.

-If you have a weapons charge or a conviction for a UCW on your record, call the Collin County expunction lawyers of Rosenthal Kalabus & Therrian at (972) 369-0577 for a free consultation to see whether we can get your charge or conviction expunged.
+Do you have a weapons charge or a conviction for a UCW on your record?
+Call the Collin County expunction lawyers of Rosenthal Kalabus & Therrian at (972) 369-0577.
+Get started with a free consultation to see whether we can get your charge or conviction expunged.

 HB 1927 and Post-Conviction Expungement of Weapons Offenses

-Before 2021, Texas residents were required to obtain a permit before they could carry firearms outside their homes or vehicles.
-With the passage and signature of HB 1927, the restrictions were removed, and any adult could purchase and carry a firearm if:
+Before 2021, Texas residents had to get permits before carrying firearms outside their homes or vehicles.
+The passage and signature of HB 1927 removed these restrictions.
+Now, any adult can purchase and carry a firearm if:

-- They are not otherwise prohibited by state or federal law from possessing a firearm.
+- Neither state nor federal law otherwise prohibits them from possessing a firearm.

-- They have not been convicted of Assault with Bodily Injury, Terroristic Threats, or Disorderly Conduct with Display or Discharge of Firearm offense within five years.
+- They have not been convicted of assault with bodily injury, terroristic threats, or disorderly conduct with display or discharge of a firearm within five years.

 This is a landmark event because all other expunctions require that the subject not have been convicted of the alleged crime.
 This is the only situation where a conviction is not a bar to expunction.